rickeyting/AVI_AI/README.md

                  oqc_path : string
                         The dir of oqc documents

-       ai_data: arrange the format of columns and filter out. ai_data(ai_path)
+       ai_data: arrange the format of columns and filter 'AI' = ON. ai_data(ai_path)
           Parameters :
                  ai_path: string